 – Henry James (1843-1916) said in his book “The Portrait of a Lady”, published in 1881 and we couldn’t agree more!

 Quintessentially English, the tradition of enjoying dainty sandwiches, delectable scones and piping hot tea from lovely teapots and china cups and saucers is thanks to the seventh Duchess of Bedford, Anna getting hungry around 4pm most days back in 1840.
 The routine in her household was that the main evening meal was served late at 8pm, leaving a long time between midday lunch and dinner.
 The peckish Duchess would often request that a tray laden with bread, butter, cake and tea be brought to her during the late afternoon.
 After forming the luxury habit, she started welcoming friends to partake in Afternoon Tea with her.

-2) Socialising with Those That Matter – Good friendships and relationships only remain strong if they are kept well maintained.
+Good friendships and relationships only remain strong if they are kept well maintained.
 What better excuse for meeting and catching up with a few friends than sharing some delicious light snacks?!

-5) Food That’s Kind– Again, if Barcaldine Castle is your choice of Afternoon Tea venue, ethical and healthy options such as Free Range Egg and Fresh Watercress on Brown Bread and Chicken & Rocket Sandwiches on Granary Bread are available.
+Again, if Barcaldine Castle is your choice of Afternoon Tea venue, ethical and healthy options such as Free Range Egg and Fresh Watercress on Brown Bread and Chicken & Rocket Sandwiches on Granary Bread are available.